petersid2022/chip8/README.md

 ## TODO

 * Add Sound (Bleeper)
-* Add a config file, so the Rom folder can be altered by the user (i.e. when adding more games).
 * Add the [XO-CHIP](https://johnearnest.github.io/Octo/docs/XO-ChipSpecification.html) extension, which includes:
     1. 7 new opcodes
     2. 16-bit addressing for a total of ~64kb RAM